chenhong-zhou/KRADA/README.md

     @article{zhou2023krada,
-       title={KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation}, author={Zhou, Chenhong and Liu, Feng and Gong, Chen and Zeng, Rongfei and Liu, Tongliang and Cheung, William and Han, Bo}, journal={Transactions of Machine Learning Research}
+       title={KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation}, author={Zhou, Chenhong and Liu, Feng and Gong, Chen and Zeng, Rongfei and Liu, Tongliang and Cheung, K. William and Han, Bo}, journal={Transactions of Machine Learning Research}
        year={2023}
       }